The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 Get comfortable

-Then you can gradually move on and practice the exercises while sitting, standing, walking, or doing exercise.
+You can gradually move on and practise the exercises while sitting, standing, walking, or doing other activities.

 Correct posture